 SHRIMPS

 - Season shrimp to taste with salt and freshly ground pepper.
 Heat the olive oil in a medium skillet over medium-high heat.
 Add garlic and red pepper flakes for 2 minutes and then the shrimp and fennel or dill leaves.
-Don’t overcrowd the pan because the shrimps will steam instead of roast properly.*1 Sear shrimp until golden and opaque, about 1-3 minutes on each side (see the note below).*2 Don’t overcook them.
+Don’t overcrowd the pan because the shrimp will steam instead of roast properly.*1 Sear shrimp until golden and opaque, about 1-3 minutes on each side (see the note below).*2 Don’t overcook them.
 Remove from heat.

 PARSLEY PESTO